We know you may have lots of questions about what it's like to study at York College, the course types on offer, and what you need to do and when.

 T Levels are vocational qualifications, equivalent to A Levels, that combine academic classroom study with a significant work placement of around 3 months.

-Vocational courses tend to be more practical and hands-on, and are assessed via practical observations/examinations, coursework, projects etc. Some courses include work experience.
+Vocational courses tend to be more practical and hands-on, and are assessed via practical observations/examinations, coursework, projects etc. and may include work experience.
+Some Level 3 vocational courses, such as Extended Diplomas, are worth the same amount of UCAS points as 3 A Levels.

 Apprenticeships combine workplace learning in paid employment and learning in the College environment, and can be assessed in a variety of ways including practical observations, building a portfolio, online tests etc.